 Minimize the paperwork

-To help simplify the COI process, Managed by Q enables users to upload their COI template to their Q Dashboard.
+To help simplify the Certificate of Insurance process, Managed by Q enables users to upload their COI template to their Q Dashboard.
 When you book a service through Managed by Q, vendors can easily download a PDF of your building-specific insurance form to fill out and return.
 The feature also enables users to access already completed COIs from the dashboard.
-To get started and upload your COI template, login to your Q dashboard.
+To get started and upload your Certificate of Insurance template, login to your Q dashboard.